Kroger, Microsoft collaborate on digital shelf technology

 #ReadLocal

-Kroger says the enhanced technology also could help generate additional revenue by selling digital advertising space to consumer packaged goods brands.
+Kroger says the enhanced technology also could help generate additional revenue by selling digital advertising space.

 Comments